The Friedman School of Nutrition Science and Policy is delighted to announce it is participating in the 2017 Summer Session at Tufts University.

 Location: Boston Campus

 Diets around the world are undergoing a rapid transition, resulting in increased risk for many chronic diseases.
 This course is designed for a broad range of students who are interested in understanding the impact of diet on obesity, cardiovascular disease (CVD), and diabetes around the world.
 Participants will gain knowledge of global trends in dietary and cardiometabolic risk factors and will be introduced to methods that are used to learn to estimate disease burden that can be attributed to diet.
 Course participants will also be introduced to how effective population-based interventions to reduce the burden of cardiometabolic diseases through nutrition are developed and tested.
 This course is suitable for all students who are interested in global nutrition and health, and especially for those who are interested in the translation of epidemiologic evidence into public health policy.
 Students will be assigned reading to be completed in advance of the course.
 Students will complete daily assignments and a final project that will be due after completion of the week-long course.
-No prerequisites.

 NUTR 0289: Nutrition and Entrepreneurship

 This course is designed to introduce students to the theory and practice of entrepreneurship that is relevant to the nutrition and food.
 The didactic component of this course focuses on fundamentals of entrepreneurship.
 Application to nutrition and food will be developed during in-class activities such as discussions, by student pitch presentations, and by pitch presentation feedback from students and instructors.
 This course is designed for students interested in exploring how entrepreneurship can be incorporated into food and nutrition and who may wish to begin to build an entrepreneurial skill set.
 No pre-requisites or professional experience is required.
-Course offered in Summer Session 2.
+Course offered in Second Session.

 NUTR 0290: Intermediate and Advanced Data Analysis Retreat

 Elena N. Naumova